Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 It is also important to monitor key timer metrics, as an abnormally high response rate would indicate the master is under stress.
 * Master.JournalFlushTimer
-If the journal can’t keep up with the flush, master request per second might be too high.
+If the journal can’t keep up with the flush, master might report request count per second that is higher than initiated by clients.
 Consider using a more powerful master node.

 * Master.ListStatus Timer
 Any of the RPC timer statistics would help here.
 If the latency is abnormally high, master is under a lot of load.